learn-co-curriculum/phase-1-advanced-function-parameter-syntax-default-rest-spread/README.md

 adding all three numbers contained within the array.
 Play around with it using a bigger array and see what happens when the array has more numbers than our function has parameters.

-## Instructions

-- Have students write functions using default arguments, rest parameters, and spread operators

 ## Conclusion